Hire Employees in Malaysia – A Guide to Hiring Options, Employment Legislation, and Payroll

 Excess hours on a public holiday: 3 times hourly rate

 To end an employee contract, one month’s notice must usually be given (although more can be specified in the contract).
-There must also just cause for the dismissal.
+There must also just a cause for the dismissal.
 As long as the dismissal is justified, no additional compensation or severance pay needs to be offered.

 Reasons for justification are poorly defined in law but include employee performance and behavior, redundancy, or elimination of work.
 It is essential to be clear on these reasons and keep related documentation.